-Interview with Dominique Farrar aka Wannabe Française: on her love for Paris and her "happy" places in the up and coming 16th arrondissement.
+Interview with Dominique Farrar aka Wannabe Française: on her love for Paris and her "happy" places in the 16th arrondissement.

 Dominique Farrar is the face behind the blog Wannabe Française, where she documents her life as an American expat in France.
 Originally from the San Francisco Bay Area, she moved to Paris a couple months ago with her French husband and two-year-old son.